chradev/mviewerjs/index.md

     <a href="./mviewerjs.html?mp3=./books/mids/Beethoven, Fur Elise.mid&stt=30&file=./books/mds/README.md&title=Adroid%20-%20the%20open%20S.T.E.A.M.%20robot%20platform">with MIDI music</a>

-- Test links for mViewrJS:
+- More test links to watch PDF slideshow by mViewerJS and corresponding file structure:
+    - <a href="./mviewerjs.html?pMode=1&pTime=2000&file=./books/pdfs/ExperianceSources.pdf&title=Big slide show">"Sources of the professional experience" dFlip book without music</a>
-    - <a href="./mviewerjs.html?pMode=1&pTime=2000&file=./books/pdfs/AllCases.pdf&mp3=./books/mids/Mozart, Symphony No. 40 in g minor, Molto allegro.mid&title=Big slide show">with MIDI sound files accompaniment</a>
+    - <a href="./mviewerjs.html?pMode=2&pTime=2000&file=./books/pdfs/AllCases.pdf&mp3=./books/mids/Mozart, Symphony No. 40 in g minor, Molto allegro.mid&title=Big slide show">"Science Engineering and Extreme Testing" dFlip book with MIDI sound</a>
-    - <a href="./mviewerjs.html?pMode=2&pTime=2000&file=./books/pdfs/ExperianceSources.pdf&title=Big slide show">without music accompaniment</a>

-- Test links for ViewrJS (will be opend in new tab to test full screen slideshow feature):
+- Test links for ViewrJS based PDF flip books (will be opened in a new tab to test the full screen slideshow):
-    - <a href="./libs/ViewerJS/#../../books/pdfs/ExperianceSources.pdf" target="_blank"> PDF flip book based on ViewerJS </a>

-- Test links for ViewrJS:
-    - <a href="./libs/ViewerJS/#../../books/pdfs/ExperianceSources.pdf"> PDF flip book based on ViewerJS </a>
+    - <a href="./libs/ViewerJS/#../../books/pdfs/ExperianceSources.pdf" target="_blank">"Sources of the professional experience" by Christo Radev</a>
+    - <a href="./libs/ViewerJS/#../../books/pdfs/AllCases.pdf" target="_blank">"Science Engineering and Extreme Testing" by Christo Radev</a>